CyclostationarySPOD/CSSPOD/README.md

 CS-SPOD determines the optimal decomposition of these cyclostationary flows in an analogous way that SPOD determines the optimal decomposition of statistically stationary flows.
 CS-SPOD becomes SPOD when analyzing statistically stationary flows.
-CS-SPOD is a multidimensional version of [3] using the method-of-snapshot technique for computational feasibility.
+CS-SPOD is a multidimensional version of the one-dimension version [3] using the method-of-snapshot technique for computational feasibility.
 </p>

-### <p align="center"> <ins> To run the examples, download data from: https://caltech.box.com/v/CSSPODGithubData </ins> </p>
+### <p align="center"> <ins> To run the examples, download data from: https://caltech.box.com/v/CSSPODGithubData. </ins> </p>

 ### Please cite the following publications if you use this code/method for your research:
 <p align="center">